How to investigate an incident

 • How to close an incident

 Once all corrective actions have been completed and closed.
-The incident will progress to the final status of “Awaiting to be closed”.
-The final stage is to close the incident.
-This is an opportunity to review the actions that have been completed or ...
+The incident will progress to the final active status of “Awaiting to be closed”.
+The last step is to close the incident.
+This is an opportunity to review the actions that have been ...

 • How to “force close” an incident